 The EarFun Air Pro 3 True Wireless are the next generation of the EarFun Air Pro 2 True Wireless 2021and have a couple of differences.
 The third generation are more comfortable as well as stable due to a bud re-design, have a significantly better noise isolation performance, and companion app support.
 They also have a slightly longer continuous battery life and support multi-device pairing as well as aptX Adaptive codec.
 That said, the previous generation have a much more neutral sound profile.

-The Anker SoundCore Life P3 Truly Wireless are slightly better in-ears than the EarFun Air Pro 2 True Wireless 2021.
-The Anker have a more comfortable and stable in-ear fit, their ANC system can block out significantly more ambient noise, and they have a companion app that offers a graphic EQ and presets to help you adjust their sound to your liking.
-However, the EarFun have a more neutral sound profile, which some users may prefer, and their battery performance is better.
+The Samsung Galaxy Buds Pro are slightly better in-ears than the EarFun Air Pro 2 True Wireless 2021.
+The Samsung have a more comfortable and stable in-ear fit, and they're able to block out more ambient noise around you.
+They also have a companion app that offers EQ presets so that you can customize the buds' sound.
+However, the EarFun have a more neutral sound profile, which some users may prefer, and they have a better battery performance.

 The EarFun Air Pro 2 True Wireless 2021 are better in-ears than the TOZO T6 Truly Wireless.
 While both headphones are comfortable and well-built, the EarFun have a more neutral sound profile, which some users may prefer, and their battery performance is better.
 However, the TOZO have a more stable in-ear fit and can isolate you from more ambient noise.